 South Weber City's governmental funds provide information on the short-term resource inflows and outflows and account balances at the end of the fiscal year.
 The total fund balance is a measure of total available resources.
-The unrestricted portion of this total fund balance is a measure of the available spendable resources at June 30, 2016.
+The unrestricted portion of this total fund balance is a measure of the available spendable resources at June 30, 2019.

-For the period ended June 30, 2016, the City's governmental funds reported combined fund balances in the amount of \$3,173,628.
-Of the total balance at year-end, \$338,391 is unassigned.
-The governmental funds also have portions of the fund balance restricted, committed and assigned for various reasons, including fire vehicles, class "C" road, impact fee funds, and others.
-The special revenue recreation fund has a fund balance of \$352,336, an increase of \$26,569 from the prior year.
-The capital projects fund has a fund balance of \$1,456,615, an increase \$157,883 from the prior year.
+For the period ended June 30, 2019, the City's governmental funds reported combined fund balances in the amount of \$3,389,416.
+Of the total balance at year-end, \$568,950 is unassigned.
+The governmental funds also have portions of the fund balance restricted, committed and assigned for various reasons, class "C" road, and impact fee funds.

+The special revenue recreation fund has a fund balance of \$335,382, a decrease of \$3,658 from the prior year due to projects undertaken during the fiscal year.
+The capital projects fund has a fund balance of \$1,125,602, a decrease of \$421,987 from the prior year, due to projects exceeding the current year revenues.

 The General Fund is the main operating fund for South Weber City.
-At June 30, 2016, the general fund's unassigned fund balance was \$341,067.
-Total fund balance of the general fund for South Weber City increased by \$82,157.
+At June 30, 2019, the general fund's unassigned fund balance was \$568,950.
+Total fund balance of the general fund for South Weber City decreased by \$138,624.
 A useful measure of liquidity is to compare the unrestricted fund balance and the total fund balance to expenditures (including operating transfers out) for the year.
-Unassigned fund balance for governmental funds was 15% of total expenditures.
+Unassigned fund balance for general fund was 27% of total expenditures.

 The City's proprietary funds statements provide the same type of information found in the government-wide financial statements, but in more detail.
-Unrestricted net position of the City's major proprietary funds totaled \$4,055,926.
+Unrestricted net position of the City's major proprietary funds totaled \$5,277,655.
 Discussions about the finances of these funds are addressed in the City's business-type activities.